 Do you see yourself working independently with the organization to create real, long-lasting changes – or are you really just happy to spend a few weeks helping out however you can?
 There are no right or wrong answers – any help you can give will be appreciated, as long as you choose the right program for you.
 Be honest with yourself about what you want and what you’re willing to give before choosing a volunteer program.

-What are your restrictions, time-wise or financially?
+What are your financial restrictions?

 Practicalities might be a bummer, but there’s no getting around it.
 Financially-speaking, some volunteer programs will cover your living costs, and maybe even your travel expenses.
 Many won’t.